eric8607242/OSNASLib/README.md

 * [What is neural architecture search (NAS)](./doc/nas.md)
 * [What is one-shot NAS](./doc/one_shot_nas.md)

-The is a example repo for one-shot NAS.
-We cover the basic implementation for one-shot NAS(e.g., supernet, search strategy, and training strategy).
+This is a example repo for one-shot NAS.
+We cover the basic implementation for one-shot NAS (e.g., supernet, search strategy, and training strategy).
 * Components implemented in this repo
     * Supernet
         * Search space of ProxylessNAS